 The data protection regulations published by YouTube, which are available at https://policies.google.com/privacy/update?hl=en , provide information about the collection, processing and use of personal data by YouTube and Google.

 § 16 Integration of Google Maps

 The website uses Google Maps to integrate maps.
-When you visit subpages that have integrated a Google Maps component, personal data is collected and transferred to Google Inc. where it is used automatically.
+When you visit subpages that have integrated a Google Maps component, personal data is collected and transferred to Google Ireland Ltd. where it is used automatically.